-Last month’s extensive feature on authority marketing introduced this powerful marketing ploy as the premier way to gain influence and establish a larger base of clients.
+Last month’s extensive feature on authority marketing introduced this powerful marketing strategy as the premier way to gain influence and establish a larger base of clients.
 As you are now well-versed in the art of authority marketing, we look to the best ways in which to implement it.
-Tie up this tactful concept by incorporating these two actionable takeaways guaranteed to drive results:
+Tie it all together by incorporating these two actionable takeaways guaranteed to drive results:

 Who you gonna call?